YouVersion Community

 User Testing

-We interviewed two internal employees and three user who used the community feature in the last 7 days.
+Another designer and I interviewed two internal employees and three users who used the community feature in the last 7 days.
 In the interview, we asked them about their current experience with the community feature and asked them questions about the the new prototypes.

 Some recurring problems we found from these users: